Stormfield: Legacy

 Officials in Connecticut and New York estimated the value of Twain's estate at $471,000 ($11.9 million today).
-The Gabrilowitschs listed Stormfield for sale in 1910 for $50,000, and the Clemens' estate sold off several pieces of land between 1910 and 1923.
+The Gabrilowitschs listed Stormfield for sale in 1910 for $50,000, and the Twain estate sold off several pieces of land between 1910 and 1923.

-Clara Clemens Gabrilowitsch gave birth at Stormfield to daughter Nina on August 19, 1910 who was Samuel Clemens' last descendant; she died in 1966.
+Clara Clemens Gabrilowitsch gave birth at Stormfield to daughter Nina on August 19, 1910 who was Twain's last descendant; she died in 1966.
 Clara offered Stormfield for use as a convalescent facility for wounded soldiers and sailors in 1918.
 Margaret Given bought it and the remaining property in 1923.
 The mansion caught fire during renovations that year and was destroyed.
 An exterior garden stone wall is thought to be the lone remaining structure from the original Stormfield.

 Mary Millett bought the property in 1924 and built a small replica of Stormfield.
 She sold the house and property in 1927 to Doreen Danks.
 That house stands today on property totaling 28.5 acres on Mark Twain Lane in Redding.
 The town of Redding appraised the property at $1.9 million as of 2017.